 - The ‘full stack’ digital leaders are emerging, who can effectively draw value from large amounts of data, yet combine this with creative thinking and inspiring visions.

-- As more businesses mature in digital capability, the ownership of digital at board level and in the organization is shifting.
-Not only are a wider set of board members more actively involved and engaged than ever in digital, but new roles are actively re-shaping organizations at the highest level.
+- As more businesses mature in digital capability, the ownership of digital at board level and in the organisation is shifting.
+Not only are a wider set of board members more actively involved and engaged than ever in digital, but new roles are actively re-shaping organisations at the highest level.